 The Banking Group manages liquidity risk through a combination of positive cash flow management, the maintenance of portfolios containing high quality liquid assets and maintenance of a prudent funding strategy.
-The Banking Group undertakes a conservative approach by imposing internal limits that are in addition to regulatory requirements.
+The Banking Group undertakes a conservative approach by imposing internal limits that are in addition to regulatory requirements, including engaging in regulatory and internal thematic liquidity stress tests.